- Computers & Software»

 - Computer Programming Tutorials

-How to create .p12 APN Push Notifications certificates on iOS
+iOS - How to create .p12 APN Push Notifications certificates

 If you want to use Push Notifications for your iOS apps but don't know how to configure your own server for them - which is a pretty difficult thing to do - you can use BaaS services like back4app.com or OneSignal.com.
 Those websites need .p12 APN certificates in order to handle push notifications from your code, so keep reading to see how to generate and export Development and Production APN Certificates.